 What is the Government of Canada doing?

-- Due to the high volume use, the Government of Canada proposes to investigate the utility of adding pyridine, alkyl derivatives to the Environmental Emergency Regulations, so that emergency prevention, preparedness, response and recovery requirements are put in place.
+- Due to the high volume use, the Government of Canada proposes to investigate the benefit of adding pyridine, alkyl derivatives to the Environmental Emergency Regulations, so that emergency prevention, preparedness, response and recovery requirements are put in place.

 What can Canadians do?